solliancenet/azure-synapse-build-together-blog/Blog-1/intro-lecture.md

 ## Introduction

-Azure Synapse Analytics is an enterprise-grade analytics service and a one-stop-shop for all your analytical processing needs.
+Azure Synapse Analytics is an enterprise-grade analytics service and a one-stop shop for all your analytical processing needs.
 Azure Synapse Analytics combines enterprise data warehousing, industry-leading SQL (both serverless and dedicated), Spark technologies, ETL/ELT pipelines, and deep integrations with other Azure services such as Power BI, Cosmos DB, and Azure ML.
 All of these integrations and capabilities are made available via a single user interface, Synapse Studio.
 In this article, we will review how to get started with your first Azure Synapse project.

 ## Task 1: Locate the Documentation

 Azure Synapse Analytics experiences regular updates, enhancements, and new features.
 Therefore, it is critical to know the location of current documentation to obtain guidance on the use of the service and to stay informed of the latest design principles and best practices.
 In this task, we will review where to locate the documentation for Azure Synapse Analytics.

-1. To learn more about Azure Synapse Analytics' capabilities, refer to the [documentation.](aka.ms/SynapseDocs) Particularly, new users should consult the [Quickstarts](https://docs.microsoft.com/en-us/azure/synapse-analytics/get-started) to build their knowledge regarding common tasks in Synapse.
+1. To learn more about Azure Synapse Analytics' capabilities, refer to the [documentation.](aka.ms/SynapseDocs).
+Notably, new users should consult the [Quickstarts](https://docs.microsoft.com/en-us/azure/synapse-analytics/get-started) to build their knowledge regarding common tasks in Synapse.

 ## Task 2: Create a Synapse Workspace